Key Takeaways About How to Get the Smell of Weed Out of Your Car

-It's common knowledge that marijuana has quite the smell.
+It's common knowledge that cannabis can have a pungent odor.
 You may find that sometimes the scent lingers in your car for various reasons.
 Maybe you drove a passenger who smoked recently, or perhaps that top-shelf bud you picked up from the dispensary left its mark while you were bringing it home.

 Smoking in your vehicle will cause a pungent smell.
-But we have to remind you that it is illegal to consume cannabis in your car, even while parked in nearly all states.
+And it's essential to note that it is illegal to consume cannabis in your car, even while parked, in nearly all states.
 You can face DUIs if you do so.
-It also makes getting the smell out of your vehicle very difficult.

 How to Get the Weed Smell Out of Your Car (From Least to Most Effective)